-The substation provides interconnection of transmission circuits and transformation between the network of different voltages.
+The substation provides the interconnection of transmission circuits and the transformation between the network of different voltages.

 The substation is connected to the network through overhead lines.
 In some cases, it may not be possible to make a connection to the substation directly by the overhead line and cable entry must be considered.

 Electrical Substations have the following mission to accomplish: